Phase Noise in Real-World Twin-Field Quantum Key Distribution: Introduction to TF-QKD

-\item \textit{Coherence.} Phase coherence between photon pairs generated at distant locations and interfered in Charlie is a peculiar pre-requisite of \gls{TFQKD} and affects the overall \gls{QBER} and transmission duty-cycle.
-As a figure of merit for phase coherence, we introduce the variance of the phase fluctuations $\varphi$ observed at the detector in Charlie, $\sigma_\varphi^2$ and quantify its contribution to the \gls{QBER} as
+\item \textit{Coherence.} Phase coherence between photon pairs generated at distant locations and interfered in Charlie is a peculiar prerequisite of \gls{TFQKD} and affects the overall \gls{QBER} and transmission duty cycle.
+As a figure of merit for phase coherence, we introduce the variance of the phase fluctuations $\varphi$ observed at the detector in Charlie, $\sigma_\varphi^2$ and quantify its contribution to the \gls{QBER} as~\cite{Clivati_Coherentphasetransfer_2022}

 where it is assumed that the phase fluctuations are Gaussian distributed.
 All protocols include dedicated hardware and routines to keep $\sigma_\varphi^2$ below a certain threshold during the key transmission, possibly introducing some dead-time and reducing the key rate.
 We model this effect by multiplying estimated key rates by a duty cycle $d=\tau_{\text{Q}}/(\tau_{\text{Q}}+\tau_{\text{PS}})$, namely the ratio between the maximum uninterrupted time $\tau_{\text{Q}}$ that is used in the quantum part of the key distribution protocol and the total time including the subsequent overhead spent for phase stabilization $\tau_{\text{PS}}$. $\sigma_\varphi^2$ and $\tau_{\text{Q}}$ are not independent: lower system phase noise allows for increasing $\tau_{\text{Q}}$.
 Conversely, $\tau_{\text{Q}}$ is upper-bounded by the time it takes for the system to reach a significant threshold for $\sigma_\varphi^2$.
 These aspects are treated in Sec.~\ref{sec:noise}. \item \emph{Detectors.} Charlie performs single-photon interference and detection on the two output branches of the interferometer, besides phase stabilization.
 The security proofs of the \gls{TFQKD} protocols guarantee that Charlie can be untrusted~\cite{Lucamarini_Overcomingratedistance_2018,Wang_Twinfieldquantumkey_2018,CurtyAzumaLo2019}, namely his actions can at worst deny \gls{QKD} operation, but not leak information to an attacker (Eve).
 Detectors are characterized by efficiency $\eta_{\text{D}}\leq 1$, that reduces the channels' transmission to $\hat{\eta}=\eta \eta_{\text{D}}$.
 Each detector is crucially characterized by dark counts per transmitted signal $p_{\text{DC}}$ given by the ratio of the dark count rate $P_{\text{DC}}$ and the clock rate $p_{\text{DC}}=P_{\text{DC}}/\nu_\text{s}$.
 The interferometer is affected by polarization misalignment $\theta$, which introduces an error $e_\theta=(\sin{\theta/2})^2$, whose impact depends on the used protocol.
 Considerations about the characterization and improvement of detectors are made in detail in Sec.~\ref{sec:detectors}.